Q: What are your requirements for letters of recommendation?

 A: Sorry, but the Medical School is a closed campus.
-However, we will be holding two information sessions during the summer.
-Please click on one of the following dates to register: July 11, 2019 August 9, 2019.
+However, we usually hold two information sessions during the summer.
+The 2019 sessions have already been completed.
+The dates for summer 2020 sessions will be posted as soon as they are available.
 In the meantime, there is an abundance of information on the AAMC's site for those who are considering a career in medicine.

 Q: Does Brown have an MD/PhD program?